Selena Gomez Stuns In Makeup-Free Photos

 Speaking to Billboard, the star opened up about her health issues and admitted that everything she’s been through is one of the reasons she’s feeling so happy and confident right now — particularly when it comes to her appearance.

 “When I look at my body now, I just see life,” Gomez said in the 2017 interview with the music outlet.
-“There are a million things I could do—lasers and creams and all that stuff—but I’m okay with it.
+“There are a million things I could do — lasers and creams and all that stuff — but I’m okay with it.
 I don’t have perfect abs, but I feel like I’m wonderfully made.”

 “I remember looking at myself in the mirror completely naked and thinking about all the things that I used to b*tch about and just asking, ‘Why?'” she then added of her newfound body confidence.